datatrail-jhu/02_googlecloud/scripts/05_docs_script.md

 The image will now appear in your Google Doc!

 Whenever you're using an image that is not your own, whether in a Google Doc, a Google Sheet presentation, or anywhere else, it's important to include the source information, to give credit to the people whose image it is and to allow others to find the image if they want to.
-A final ote on inserting images from the web.
+A final note on inserting images from the web.
 If an image you select does not work with these instructions, there is a chance that you do not have permission to use that image.
 In that case, it's likely best to search for an alternate image.

 In addition to inserting images from URL, you may need to insert images that are on your computer locally.
 We previously discussed that there is not much local storage on your Chromebook; however, if you have saved an image to that space, you can insert it in your Google Doc using the following procedure.
 First, you'll click on Insert Image Icon and click on the "Upload from computer" from the drop-down menu.
 On your Chromebook, this will give you access to your Downloads folder.